parthenon-hpc-lab/parthenon/docs/development.md

 ```
 Note the explicit calculation of the offset within the kernel and the explicit increment of the offset by the full extent after the kernel.

+### Kernel launch abstraction

+In addition to the wrappers to `parallel_for` regions, `Parthenon` also defines a `par_policy` function that
+takes an execution policy as argument and an optional argument of `UseLightweightKernel<bool>`.
+This controls whether Kokkos decorates the Kernel launch with a "lightweight" property.
+Roughly speaking

+- without that property (default) kernel launches are effectively blocking as Kokkos optimizes
+the kernels
+- with the property set to true, kernels are not optimized so that the calls are asynchronous,
+which may allow for overlapping kernel execution on a device.

+The default behavior for the `par_for` abstractions in Parthenon is controlled through the
+`PARTHENON_USE_LIGHTWEIGHT_HINT` cmake option (default `OFF`).

 ### FAQ